Xeiotos/ClipSync/README.md

 - The MacBook must have the client running to send clipboard content
 - Always make sure the virtual environment is activated before running the scripts
 - Only single files are supported (no directories or multiple files)
 - Previous files are automatically cleaned up when new ones are copied
+- File sharing requires proper permissions and sufficient disk space
+- The Windows firewall may need to be configured to allow incoming connections on port 5000